n-9891-b/hip-hop-array/README.md

 # HipHopArray
 >Sick of free styling dinner, the Hip Hop Array concats pictures of food to give you on the fly recipe suggestions.

+>Hip Hop Array is best used:
-Use it in the grocery store when you're shopping to get ideas for what you can do based on what looks good in person.
-Additionally, use it to hack the recipes at your favorite restaurants by taking a photo of that meal you gave 5 Yelp stars to with the Tinder date that never texted back.
-The Hip Hop Array won't stand you up on a Friday night after a long week at work.
+- At the grocery store when you're shopping to get ideas for what you can do based on what looks good in person
+- At home when you're staring at the fridge looking at about-to-go stale produce
+- At a restaurant when you love the food, and Tinder date gets up to go to the bathroom

+>The Hip Hop Array won't stand you up on a Friday night after a long week at work.

 ## Team